from Better Homes and Gardens

 Makes about 1 pound pasta.

 I have a good recipe for Chicken & Noodles.
 It's really hearty and feeds a crowd easily.
 I may post that recipe at a later date but today I'm talking about the noodles.
 With each of our moves I had to try to find good quality noodles for this recipe.
 I even once used broken fettucine because I couldn't find the style of noodles I wanted.
 As this has been a source of frustration, I wondered if it would be easier to just make my own but thought that only people with the skill of say my grandmother could do it.
-Then I saw Joy the Baker do it recently and while she certainly is on a different level than I, it gave me the courage to try.The ingredients.
+Then I saw Joy the Baker do it recently and while she certainly is on a different level than I, it gave me the courage to try.One of the ideas presented in the cookbook was to loosely roll the sheet of pasta and then cut it and unroll it.
+I guess I didn't use enough dusting flour because I rolled, cut and then couldn't get the sheet to unroll.

 I received a pasta machine for Christmas a couple of years ago and have never had the courage to try it out.
 Now seemed like the time.
 While it took a bit to get the hang of the process, it really does make things much easier.
 I'll be using it next time exclusively instead of rolling the dough out by hand.